Cyber Crime: Is your company protected?

 The Financial Times has their system hacked recently.
 Their password was revealed to be password1.
 With 1 in every 900 emails now a phishing email it may be time to review your passwords and systems to prevent.

-It’s also worth looking at the cover your business insurance provides.
-A recent insurance survey found that 52% of clients think they have cover to protect them against cyber crime but only 10% actually do (go to Whitney S. Boan, P.A. to get detailed information).
+It's also worth looking at the cover your business insurance provides.
+A recent insurance survey found that 52% of clients think they have cover to protect them against cyber-crime but only 10% actually do (go to Whitney S. Boan, P.A. to get detailed information).

 Why rob a bank with a shotgun anymore?